 Allum and Delzin (2003) are also very critical of the arbitrariness of who is convicted for murder.
 For example, in cases in which self-defence is alleged, but the jury believes that the defendant’s actions went further than was reasonable in the circumstances, the defendant will be convicted of murder and sentenced to death.
 Likewise, in crimes of passion, in which a defendant acted in a heightened state of emotion, if convicted of murder, the defendant will be sentenced to death.
 In both these cases, Allum and Delzin argue that the defendant’s ‘guilty mind’ is far removed from the ‘guilty mind’ of someone who kills with premeditation and in cold blood.

 There is no scope for the consideration of each case on its merits under a mandatory death penalty.
-While the death penalty is now generally considered as a punishment for ‘the worst of the worst’, the people who are sentenced to death in Trinidad and Tobago and Barbados receive the sentence without regard for whether their cases truly as the most heinous.
+While the death penalty is now generally considered as a punishment for ‘the worst of the worst’, the people who are sentenced to death in under a mandatory sentence receive the sentence without regard for whether their cases truly as the most heinous.

 Doctrine of Joint Enterprise and Felony Murder Rule